Helvetia House / Austin Maynard Architects

 - Country: Australia

-The owners asked us to convert their house back into a single dwelling to make their dark and awkward home more liveable.
-Their hope was for an inner city “sanctuary”.
-In removing two rooms (above and below) in the center of the building and utilizing the side laneway, Helvetia has been transformed into a light-filled family-sized home, with multiple gardens, a flexible floor plan, a dramatic central entryway, and a towering sunlit atrium.

-Helvetia is a considered, detailed and dynamic ‘before and after’ project.
-An exercise in making the most of what you have, in ego restraint, and in focusing on the fundaments of sustainability, predominantly ‘Reuse’.

-Rather than opt for the standard heritage response, demolishing everything beyond the frontage, we found there was no structural damage to the rear extension.
-It wasn’t pretty but didn’t need to go.
+Helvetia is considered a detailed and dynamic ‘before and after’ project.
+It is an exercise in making the most of what you have, in ego restraint, and in focusing on the fundaments of sustainability, predominantly ‘Reuse.’
+Rather than opt for the standard heritage response, keeping the frontage and demolishing everything beyond, we found there were no serious cracks or structural damage to the rear extension.
+It wasn’t pretty, but it didn’t need to go.
 Instead, we chose to use the existing brick fabric and work with the skin we had.

+Like most Victorian terrace houses, Helvetia was gloomy, with dark corridors and internalized rooms.
+The resurrection required major surgery from the inside out.
+One of the rare occurrences where the client was happy to take away the floor area, we completely removed the repeatedly problematic rotten core and created a substantial lightwell through the middle of the house.
+The vertical expanse of open space introduces a flood of natural light, while fixed timber awnings control the western and northern sun.